mikeperry-tor/vanguards/README.md

 ## The Rendguard Subsystem

-The Rendguard system keeps track of how often various relays appear in the rendezvous point position on the service side of a hidden service.
+The Rendguard subsystem keeps track of how often various relays appear in the rendezvous point position on the service side of an onion service.
 Since rendezvous points are be chosen by the client that connects to a service, it is possible for clients to [choose malicious, colluding rendezvous points](https://www.ieee-security.org/TC/SP2013/papers/4977a080.pdf) to